keikoproj/instance-manager/docs/INSTALL.md

 ### Bootstrap node group

-In order to run the controller you need atleast one node that is created manually, in addition, the instance-manager controller requires IAM permissions in order to create the required resources in your account.
+In order to run the controller you need:

+* at least one node that is created manually
+* the instance-manager controller requires IAM permissions in order to create the required resources in your account.

 The below are the minimum required policies needed to run the basic operations of provisioners.